AI-and-Blockchain/S24_The_World/README.md

 - **Loss Functions:**
   - Cross-entropy loss for classification.
   - Mean Squared Error (MSE) loss for bounding box regression.

-### Model Saving and Loading
-The best-performing model, based on validation metrics, is saved for later use.

-### Visualization
-Training and validation loss and accuracy curves are visualized and saved as images for further analysis.

 # Architecture / High-level component diagram
 ![alt text](https://github.com/AI-and-Blockchain/S24_The_World/blob/main/Image/architecture_component.png)